 A system of natural deduction is presented for the first order predicate calculus, including identity and definite descriptions.
-Emphasis is upon construction of formal derivations, methods of showing the invalidity of formal arguments, and the evalution of informal arguments by symbolization.
+Emphasis is upon construction of formal derivations, methods of showing the invalidity of formal arguments, and the evaluation of informal arguments by symbolization.

-Assessment: By exercises.
+Assessment: Exercises.